code-to-go/safepool.lib/DESIGN.md

 # Intro
 Weshare is a distributed secure add-only content distribution based on passive storage.
-It comes both as a C and Go libraries
+It comes both as a Go and binary library.

+The pillars of the technology are:
+1. Data is stored on storage, which is partitioned by domains.
+Users are identified by a private/public EC key
+2. Data is encrypted on with AES256.
+Each domain has a different password.
+2. The AES password is encrypted with the public key of each user.
+The encrypted password is kept in the users' file
+3. When a new user joins the domain, his identity and related encrypted password is added to the users' file.
+When a user is removed from a domain, a new password is generated and shared with all users except him
+4. Both users' file and changes files are valid when they are signed by a trusted user.
+A change file that is not trusted is ignored, while a users' file that is not trusted prevents futher operations

 # Key Concepts